 The job market

-As technology and information industries have been steadily growing over the past few decades, the number of jobs and careers related to cognitive science has also increased.
-The demand for specialized technology will continue to rise, along with the need for people with information processing skills and experience.
+As new industries have been steadily growing over the past few decades, the number of jobs and careers related to cognitive science has also increased.
+The demand for specialized interdisciplinary approaches will continue to rise, along with the need for experts with strong analytical skills who understand how humans, machines and even animals learn and think.

 Students with the Cognitive Science B.S. degree take their education in many directions.
-They are well prepared to work in the information industry.
-They find jobs in a variety of sectors, including business, government, nonprofit, private corporations, education and research.
+They are well prepared to work in the marketing and information industries.
+They find jobs in a variety of sectors, including research, government, nonprofit, private corporations, education and business.

 Graduates with the Cognitive Science B.S. tend to seek jobs in fields such as: